Micrograph: Magnification and micron bars

 Micrographs usually have micron bars, or magnification ratios, or both.

 Magnification is a ratio between the size of an object on a picture and its real size.
-Unfortunately, magnification can be a misleading parameter as it depends on the final size of a printed picture and therefore varies with picture size.
+Magnification can be a misleading parameter as it depends on the final size of a printed picture and therefore varies with picture size.
 A scale bar, or micron bar, is a line of known length displayed on a picture.
 The bar can be used for measurements on a picture.
 When the picture is resized the bar is also resized making it possible to recalculate the magnification.
 Ideally, all pictures destined for publication/presentation should be supplied with a scale bar; the magnification ratio is optional.
 All but one (limestone) of the micrographs presented on this page do not have a micron bar; supplied magnification ratios are likely incorrect, as they were not calculated for pictures at the present size.

 Micrography as art

 The microscope has been mainly used for scientific discovery.
 It has also been linked to the arts since its invention in the 17th century.
 Early adopters of the microscope, such as Robert Hooke and Antonie van Leeuwenhoek, were excellent illustrators.
 Cornelius Varley's graphic microscope made sketching from a microscope easier with a camera-lucida-like mechanism.
 After the invention of photography in the 1820s the microscope was later combined with the camera to take pictures instead of relying on an artistic rendering.

 Since the early 1970s individuals have been using the microscope as an artistic instrument.
 Websites and traveling art exhibits such as the Nikon Small World and Olympus Bioscapes have featured a range of images for the sole purpose of artistic enjoyment.
 Some collaborative groups, such as the Paper Project have also incorporated microscopic imagery into tactile art pieces as well as 3D immersive rooms and dance performances.

-In 2015, photographer and gemologist Danny J. Sanchez photographed mineral and gemstone interiors in works referred to as "otherworldly."
+In 2015, photographer and gemologist Danny J. Sanchez photographed mineral and gemstone interiors in works referred to as "otherworldly".

 Photomicrography in smartphones

-Bellina and Missoni first published a paper in 2009 describing the method of photomicrography in a smartphone with free-hand technique.
-An operator just need to focus her/his smartphone camera on the eyepiece of a microscope and capture the photo.
-However, later, various commercial and home-made adapters were introduced to ease focusing.
-A home-made adapter was also made using scrap materials and a Coca-cola aluminum can.
+A paper published in 2009 described a method of photomicrography in a smartphone using a free-hand technique.
+An operator only need focus the camera through the eyepiece of a microscope and capture a photo normally.
+Later, adapters were designed for the purpose and sold commercially or home-made.
+A home-made adapter was also made using scrap materials and a Coca-Cola aluminum can.